julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 These herbs were often planted near graveyards or forbidden spaces, not homes.

-They were dangerous not because they were malicious — but because they **opened doors**.
+They were dangerous not because they were malicious, but because they **opened doors**.

 Many of these so-called “dangerous” plants were not forbidden, but **timed carefully**.
 In traditional herbalism, strong or boundary-opening herbs were often delayed during grief, shock, or emotional instability.